 The Process of Watering the Seed

 Many people will receive the knowledge, but will not develop the attraction for it.
 They might be hearing or even understanding it, but that’s about it.
 The knowledge is not going deep enough to touch a person’s morality; the knowledge receives superficial at the level of senses or the mind.
-They are not to be considered having received Dīkṣā.
+They are not to be considered to have received Dīkṣā.
 Many people will develop an attraction and may temporarily forget about it, only to return to it again and again as the only source of their ultimate happiness—they have received Dīkṣā.
 The term “Dīkṣā” therefore only indicates our conviction to pursue that happiness whose glimpse we have seen once, which is enough to motivate us forever after.

 Dīkṣā-guru shows us a glimpse of happiness in order to convince us.
-We may begin the process of spirituality after this glimpse, and the process may not complete.
+We may begin the process of spirituality after this glimpse, and the process may not be complete.
 As we continue the process after many stops and starts—or, in a new life—a new Dīkṣā is not required, although the repetition of that same knowledge through Śhikṣā can be employed.
 The process of watering the seed is repeating the Śhikṣā—by listening to others, reading the message, and repeating it in our mind.

 The Dīkṣā-guru is that person who gives us unshakeable conviction in the message due to which we can never let go of the happiness of God that we originally see, even if we temporarily forget about it.
 We may encounter people that give us some knowledge that is later forgotten or reversed.
 But Dīkṣā is the point of irreversible attraction, and Dīkṣā-guru is the person who provides that irreversible attraction.
 There is hence only one Dīkṣā in the entire material journey of the living being—the point at which the living being found that irrevocable conviction.
-There can innumerable instances of Śhikṣā.
+There can be innumerable instances of Śhikṣā.

 Dīkṣā is, therefore, the seed while Śhikṣā is the watering of the seed.
 If you don’t have the seed, pouring the water repeatedly isn’t going to produce any results.
 But if you have the seed, and you are not watering it, the seed still lies dormant.
 In that sense, once the seed has been acquired, a living being has obtained a phenomenal achievement—the greatest that can be hoped for—which is that the journey to perfect happiness has begun.
 The journey may take a long or short time, depending on how much water or Śhikṣā he can pour and how fast one can grow the seed of spiritual knowledge into a full-blown tree.